Table of Contents

 How long do betta fish live?

-How long do betta fish live?”
+” How long do betta fish live ?” is a fairly common question.
 Betta fish live, the average lifespan of a betta fish is about 3 years.
 Betta fish are common and are ideal for for both starters and experienced hobbyists.
 The betta fish tails and colors vary, right from Crowntail Betta to the Veiltail Betta.
 Most farmers will look for male betta because they are easily attached to the fishlets.

 When buying betta fish,take all precautions to ensure you by healthy stock.
 Do not buy a pale fish, this is a sign of disease.
 Take care again not to buy bettas with ragged fins.
 Check out the eyes.T hey have to be clear and not bulging.So ,before buying bettas for keeping at home as a pet,make sure you check any sign of disease.
 To determine whether the fish is healthy,when you touch the glass, it becomes active quickly responding and making movements and getting playful.
 It should display some sense of hyperactivity.